 Cats are diligent in grooming themselves, but some cats also actively groom their owner's hair.
-A "beutician cat" might perch on the back of a chair or above your head in bid and comb through your hair with its teeth and paws.
+A "beautician cat" might perch on the back of a chair or above your head in bed and comb through your hair with its teeth and paws.
 Sometimes the cat will even hold your head steady or object if you move out of reach.

 Cats' grooming behavior can be a physical and social issue.
-The physical and emotional health, as well as traits of instinct influence how a cat acts and reacts.
+Their physical and emotional health, as well as traits of instinct, influence how a cat acts and reacts.
 Think of this as the H.I.S.S.
 Test, which stands for health, instinct, stress, and symptom solvers.

 Grooming keeps skin and fur healthy and clean.
-In fact, cats spend about 50 percent of their awake time in some form of grooming behavior.
+Cats spend a good portion of their awake time in some form of grooming behavior.

 Cats also use grooming to relieve stress.
 You could compare self-grooming for stress relief to a human getting a relaxing massage.
 Other times, cats can use "power grooming" as a way to intimidate other felines and chase them away from a favorite territory.